 The purpose of the Health and Disability Commissioner is to promote and protect the rights of consumers as set out in the Code of Health and Disability Services Consumers' Rights (the Code).

-HDC is an independent watchdog, providing health and disability services consumers with a voice, resolving complaints, and holding providers to account for improving their practices at an individual and system-wide level.
+HDC is an independent watchdog, providing people using health and disability services with a voice, resolving complaints, and holding providers to account for improving their practices at an individual and system-wide level.

 The Health and Disability Commissioner is independent of providers, of consumers, and of government policy, allowing HDC to be an effective watchdog for the promotion and protection of consumers' rights.

 HDC has four strategic objectives to influence change: